What Are PPC Services and Why Do You Need Them?

-Example of PPC ads dominating top of Google search results
+Example of PPC ads dominating the top of Google search results

 Paid search presents a lot of opportunity for growth and also a lot of opportunity for wasted ad spend.
 Consider that some reports show that 61% of Google Ads spend is wasted.
 And some of the most expensive keywords in Google Ads are in the $50 per click range.

-When hiring a PPC services provider, keep in mind criteria like experience, reputation, approach, performance and what other marketing services they provide.
+When hiring a PPC services provider, consider criteria like experience, reputation, approach, performance, and other marketing services they provide.

-Advertising networks change rapidly, and keeping up with those changes is a full-time job.
+Advertising networks change rapidly; keeping up with those changes is a full-time job.
 As a result, many organizations find they get better results by working with a pay-per-click services vendor.

-If you decide to hire, keep in mind that you can choose how to structure your partnership.
+If you decide to hire, remember that you can choose how to structure your partnership.
 Some options include: